AibinuolaDamilola/aws-dlp-lambda-automation/README.md

 ## 🔍 Introduction
 Sensitive data leaks are one of the most dangerous and expensive risks for any business.
 This project is a **serverless automation system** that detects sensitive data exposure in real-time and automatically remediates it using AWS Lambda.

-Built as part of the **AWS Lambda Hackathon**, this project uses Amazon Macie to detect PII (Personally Identifiable Information) in an S3 bucket, then triggers a Lambda function via EventBridge to isolate and secure the data, followed by an alert to security engineers via SNS.
+Built as part of the **AWS Lambda Hackathon**, this project uses Amazon Macie to detect PII (Personally Identifiable Information) in an S3 bucket, then triggers a Lambda function via EventBridge to isolate and secure the data, followed by an alert to security engineers via SNS and CloudWatch to log event and for compliance purposese.

 ---